Proverbs

 When the consequences of foolish behavior begin, many pray to God to get them out of their trouble.
 Here, God warns them that He does not hear and answer these prayers because they did not repent.
 One might ask how this can be with a loving God.
 The simple fact is that God would rather give them tough love and bring them to repentance than to let them have a false sense of salvation.

-'Since they would not accept my advice and spurned my rebuke, they will eat the fruit of their ways and be filled with the fruit of their schemes.
-For the waywardness of the simple will kill them, and the complacency of fools will destroy them; but whoever listens to me will live in safety and be at ease, without fear of harm.'
+they refused my counsel and despised my reproof.
+So they will bear the consequences of their own way and be overfilled with their own schemes.
+For the aimless wandering of the thoughtless will kill them, and the smug overconfidence of fools will destroy them; but those who pay attention to me will live securely, untroubled by fear of misfortune.”

 The ultimate consequence of graduating from the school of fools, is eternal death (separation from God) and a spot in hell.
 The good news is that, until that final breath is taken, there is the opportunity to stop and choose the path of the school of wisdom (God).
 That is a change of direction from living for self to living in Christ.
 The best decision that anyone can make is to drop out of the school of fools and enroll in the school of wisdom!